THE HONOREE

 BIOGRAPHY

-Highly committed to public education, Todd is the founding Chairman and CEO of The Commit Partnership, the nation’s largest educational collective impact organization with over 200 institutions (including 15 school districts and eight higher-ed institutions educating over 700,000 students) supported by a dedicated backbone staff of ~60 employees.
-Together the Partnership and its backbone staff are collectively focused on improving post-secondary completion and economic mobility levels across the Dallas County region as well as the state of Texas.
+Highly committed to public education, Todd is the founding Chairman and CEO of The Commit Partnership, the nation’s largest educational collective impact organization with 200+ institutions (including 15 school districts and eight higher-ed institutions educating over 700,000 students) supported by a dedicated backbone staff of ~70 employees.
+Together the Partnership and its backbone staff are collectively focused on improving economic mobility levels across the Dallas County region as well as the state of Texas.
 Todd also served for eight years as the Education Policy Advisor to former Dallas Mayor Mike Rawlings.

-Todd is a senior trustee and former board chair for Austin College, a liberal arts college in Sherman, Texas.
+Todd is a former board chair for Austin College, a liberal arts college in Sherman, Texas.
 With his wife Abby, Todd was the founding chair for six years of the regional advisory board for Teach for America in Dallas/Ft.
 Worth, and together in 2007 they also helped establish the Uplift Williams Preparatory School, a K-12 free tuition public charter school operated by Uplift Education that educates over 1,500 primarily Hispanic children living in limited income homes in northwest Dallas.
-Todd also currently serves on the board of Fidelity Charitable, the nation’s largest donor advised fund with over $52 billion of assets under management.
+Todd also currently serves on the board of Fidelity Charitable, the nation’s largest donor advised fund with over $80 billion of assets under management and over $15 billion of annual grant making.

 Prior to dedicating his efforts full time as a volunteer to public education, Todd served as a partner and global co-head of Goldman Sachs’ real estate private equity investment area, retiring in 2010 following a 20-year career with the firm in their New York, Los Angeles and Dallas offices.
 Total assets under management purchased by GS-managed real estate funds exceeded $100 billion in cost, including $10 billion of equity invested by Goldman Sachs and its managing partners.

-Todd earned an M.B.A. with distinction from the Wharton School of Business at the University of Pennsylvania in 1989 and graduated with a B.A. in Economics from Austin College in Sherman, Texas in 1982.
+Todd earned an M.B.A. with distinction from the Wharton School of Business at the University of Pennsylvania and graduated with a B.A. in Economics from Austin College in Sherman, Texas.